Research to Practice workshops

 As well, educators who present a workshop in their own school and then guide the development of the research ideas in their own context, will find this work valuable for achieving national certification at Highly Accomplished and Lead.

 Research to Practice workshops are easy to present because the participant notes fully explain the professional learning, and each page includes an image of the corresponding Powerpoint slide.

 List of Research to Practice workshops

-1. Wellbeing: what primary and secondary students say!
+1. Wellbeing: opinions from primary and secondary students.